keif/cards-against-humanity/client/src/data/README.md

 This directory contains affiliate product links for Cards Against Humanity products.

+## Product Images

+Product images are stored in `/public/images/products/`.
+See `/public/images/products/README.md` for detailed guidelines on adding product images.

+The `ProductImage` component automatically displays a Cards Against Humanity themed placeholder for products without images, so the site works perfectly even before adding images.

 ## Adding New Products

 To add new products manually, edit `products.ts` and add a new entry to the `products` array: